BBVA/kapow/spec/README.md

 #### Append route

 Accepts JSON data that defines a new route to be appended to the current routes.
+New routes are given with an id so it can be referenced later.

 * **URL**: `/routes`
 * **Method**: `POST`